somya22/world_university_ranks/README.md

 Official website-  https://cwur.org/

-In this repository, I tried analysing the different factors that contributed to a university being given that particular rank.Visualizations for easy and better analysis are also added.
+In this repository, I tried analysing the different factors that contributed to a university being given that particular rank.
+Visualizations for easy and better analysis are also added.